 To the left, a bunch of Ema (wooden plaques for writing prayers ) in the shape of Daruma are hung, where visitors can leave their prayers.

 Beside the temple, a tiny shop sells Daruma dolls as well as charms of all kinds featuring the dolls.
-Mani bought one for herself.
+Ranita bought one for herself.

-The dolls come with no eyes, only one eye or both eyes drawn.
-This is because the Daruma doll is sold with no eyes and you draw the first (usually its left one, though I’ve seen some with only its right eye painted) as you ask for a wish.
+The dolls come with no eyes.
+This is because the Daruma doll is sold with no eyes and you draw the first (usually it’s left one) as you ask for a wish.
 At the end of the year, if the wish has been achieved, you draw the second eye.

 At the start of the year, one is supposed to bring the doll back to the temple.
 During a ceremony called daruma kuyô, these dolls are burned together after giving thanks to the Daruma.